microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 ### Pull any upstream changes

-If there are new commits from upstream's `main` branch since your last git pull, you need to merge the latest commits from upstream's `main` into your branch and resolve any merge conflicts locally.
+If there are any new commits from the upstream `main` branch since your last git pull, you will need to merge the latest commits into your branch and resolve any merge conflicts locally.

-If there are no new commits from upstream's `main`, you can skip the following steps.
+If there are no new commits in upstream `main`, you can skip the following steps.

 1. Get the latest commits.